tvvmvn/react-basic/README.md

 2. Declarative programming \
 easy to use just like HTML

-4. Single page application (SPA) \
+3. Single page application (SPA) \
-Update view using JavaScript.
+Update View using JavaScript.
 It is fast and smooth

 ### React project structure